 The following is a summary of the terms of the Indenture and the Notes.
-The Notes will be issued under an indenture (the "Base

-Indenture") to be dated as of the Issue Date between us and U.S. Bank National Association, as trustee (the "Trustee"), as amended by a supplemental indenture (the "Supplemental Indenture" and, together with the Base Indenture, the "Indenture"), dated as of the Issue Date between us, the Subsidiary Guarantors and the Trustee.
+The Notes will be issued under an indenture (the "Base Indenture") dated as of June 16, 2016 between us and U.S. Bank National Association, as trustee (the "Trustee"), as supplemented by a first supplemental indenture dated as of June 16, 2016 (the "First Supplemental Indenture") among us, the Subsidiary Guarantors and the Trustee, as further supplemented by a second supplemental indenture dated as of January 23, 2018 (the "Second Supplemental Indenture") among us, the Subsidiary Guarantors and the Trustee, and as further supplemented by a third supplemental indenture dated as of the Issue Date among us, the Subsidiary Guarantors and the Trustee (the "Third Supplemental Indenture" and, together with the Base Indenture, the First Supplemental Indenture and the Second Supplemental Indenture, the "Indenture").
 The Indenture will be subject to and governed by the Trust Indenture Act of 1939, as amended (the "TIA").
 The terms of the Notes include those stated in the Indenture and those made part of the Indenture by reference to the TIA.
 The following is a summary of the material terms and provisions of the Notes and the Indenture.
-However, this summary does not purport to be a complete description of the Notes or the Indenture and is subject to the detailed provisions of, and qualified in its entirety by reference to, the Indenture, a copy of which is available from the Company upon request.
+However, this summary does not purport to be a complete description of the Notes or the Indenture and is subject to the detailed provisions of, and qualified in its entirety by reference to, the Indenture, a copy of which is available from us upon request.
 We urge you to read the Indenture carefully because it, and not the following description, will govern your rights as a holder of the Notes.